 - MAKE SURE the side access door is CLOSED when the packer pump is in operation and in motion.
 The packer pump will not operate if the side door is open. - DO NOT compact refuse when the unit is in congested traffic.
-YOU MUST pay attention to driving when you pack onthe-move. - Operating the packer on-the-move REDUCES POWER available for vehicle acceleration.
+YOU MUST pay attention to driving when you pack onthe-move.

-A DUMPING THE LOAD
+DUMPING THE LOAD